 H1 normally has the biggest font on the homepage.
 At the same time, keep it short enough to help readers understand the message.
 Here are two things to remember:

-- If you keep your H1 tag within 8 words, you’ll maximize chances of delivering the whole information, up to 100%.
+- If you keep your H1 tag within 8 words, you’ll maximize chances of delivering all the information.

-- Avoid using all caps as it makes it difficult for an average human brain to maintain the flow of reading.
-It eventually increases the time to understand the message.
-If you keep the sentence case, the message will be transmitted quickly.
+- Avoid using all caps as it makes it difficult for an average human brain to process.
+It increases the time it takes to understand the message.
+If you keep the sentence lowercase, the message is transmitted quickly.

 5. No Target Keyword in the Title

-Number 5 on our list of most common homepage mistakes is the use of keywords.
-Your SEO and PPC will pay off when your page appears in search results (the point when the user finds relevant information for the keyword he entered).
-Obviously, you have to make it fit naturally, but then you can always spend time in constructing the right mantra around the target keywords.
+Number five on our list of the most common homepage mistakes is the lack of keywords in the title.
+Your SEO and PPC will pay off when your page appears among the search results.
+Obviously, you have to make it fit naturally, but you can always spend timeincorporating the target keywords.

-These mistakes are keeping you from getting the traffic and ranking you actually deserve.
-So, remove them and see the difference!
+The above issues might be keeping you from getting the traffic and ranking you actually deserve.
+Look over your homepage, fix any problems, and see the difference!

-You know we love to hear from you, so don’t forget to comment below…& also to avoid these common homepage mistakes (cheers)
+We’d love to hear from you, so don’t forget to comment below on ways that you use to improve your homepage.